12 Secrets to Getting Rid of Carpal Tunnel Pain

 Secret #3: Give It a Rest

 One of the most obvious things to do is to stop doing whatever is causing you pain!
-This is one of those “sounds good on paper” things that is much harder to do in real life.
-Not many of us have the opportunity to stop working (if that’s the cause) but you might be able to find a way to do exactly that.
+This is one of those “sounds good on paper” things that are much harder to do in real life.
+Not many of us have the opportunity to stop working (if that’s the case) but you might be able to find a way to do exactly that.

 Depending on the root cause, you can have your doctor write a note stating that you need to do “alternative work” for a certain period (usually two weeks).
 Your work must allow you to have alternate duties or take the time off.